subtopic 2.2: Energy and biomass in ecosystems

 - Timber Plantations:

-- Sustainable Forestry: In managed timber plantations, MSY involves harvesting trees at a rate that allows for continuous replanting and growth.
-This ensures a steady supply of timber without degrading the forest ecosystem.
+- Sustainable Forestry: Harvests trees at a rate that allows for continuous growth, maintaining steady timber supplies.

 - Non-Timber Forest Products: